YYZ - ARN

 The average price of all round-trip flights from Toronto Pearson Intl Airport to Stockholm Arlanda Airport clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Stockholm on a Monday and more expensive on a Tuesday.
-On your return trip to Toronto, you should consider flying back on a Tuesday, and avoid Saturdays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Stockholm on a Saturday and more expensive on a Monday.
+On your return trip to Toronto, you should consider flying back on a Monday, and avoid Sundays for better deals.

 What is the cheapest month to fly from Toronto Pearson Intl Airport to Stockholm Arlanda Airport?